scaldwellnichols/ncl_gp_performance/README.md

 ```
 Before running the pipeline please check the following:
 1. Make sure the notebook is connected to the virtual environment before executing any code cells;
 2. Create a folder called `data` containing the `task_dataset.csv` in the root directory of the project, as shown below.
-Or alter the file paths in `src/parameters.py` specifying the location of the dataset locally.
+This will be ignored by git.
+Alternatively, alter the file paths in `src/parameters.py` specifying the location of the dataset locally.

 ## Running the Pipeline